julianeon/moodtracker/README.md

 It prompts the user to enter their current mood, the number of work tasks completed, and whether they exercised.

-It then provides feedback based on the user's input and appends this information, along with a timestamp, to a log file.
+It then provides feedback based on the user's input and appends this information, along with a timestamp, to a log file in the current directory.

 The code is [here](https://github.com/julianeon/moodtracker/blob/main/src/main.rs) and an example log file, with multiple appends, is [here](https://github.com/julianeon/moodtracker/blob/main/src/file_10_24_23.txt).